 Finally, when thinking about bullish patterns and indicators, realize that most investors have access to the same public knowledge.
 When a bullish development occurs, millions of stock traders use technical analysis to try to identify the pattern at more or less the same time.
 This can lead the charts to become self-fulfilling, as everyone can buy at the same bullish point or sell at the same bearish point, regardless of anything else happening.

 If you think you’ve found the next good pick, it might be time to try SoFi Invest.
-Buy stocks—even a fraction, with Stock Bits—ETFs, and crypto with no commission fees.
+Buy stocks, ETFs, and crypto with no commission fees.
 SoFi Invest offers both active and automated investing.
 Whether you’re an experienced investor trading big-time shares or have never owned stocks before, SoFi® has everything needed to help you start investing.

 SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.